PacificCommunity/seapodym-codebase/README.md

   Example #2. **Skipjack**

-  This is a more comprehensive full model example, the pre-configured model of skipjack tuna, based on the [parameter estimation approach with fisheries and tagging data](https://cdnsciencepub.com/doi/full/10.1139/cjfas-2018-0470).
-To run this model, the corresponding forcing directory needs to be downloaded from the public [data repository](https://osf.io/h8u93) on the OSF platform.
+  This branch will include the configuration for revised skipjack model with JRA55 forcing.
+Once the forcings are uploaded to the OSF data repository, the parfile will be updated...

   Once downloaded, unzip and place the forcing files into a local directory without modifying the folder structure.

   Now open the skipjack\_F0.xml parfile in the preferred text editor and replace the ${SEAPODYM\_HOME} by the full absolute path to the unzipped *data* folder.